vcian/php-db-auditor/README.md

 ## Introduction

-- This package provides to audit process of reviewing and evaluating a mysql database system.
-- DB Auditor scan your mysql database and give insights of mysql standards, constraints and provide option to add the constraints through CLI.
-- The result of audit process shows list of tables & columns which doesn't have proper standards.
+- Introducing "PHP DB Auditor" – your go-to solution for meticulous MySQL database system auditing.
+This powerful PHP package is your key to ensuring the utmost integrity and compliance with MySQL standards and constraints in your database.
+Dive into the world of database auditing with ease, thanks to its user-friendly command-line interface (CLI).

+## Key Points

+1. Comprehensive Auditing: PHP DB Auditor is a specialized PHP package designed to perform comprehensive audits on MySQL database systems.

+2. Thorough Evaluation: It conducts a thorough and detailed evaluation of the entire MySQL database structure.

+3. Standards Compliance: The package employs advanced scanning techniques to assess the database's adherence to MySQL standards and constraints.

+4. Command-Line Interface (CLI): Users can effortlessly interact with PHP DB Auditor through its intuitive command-line interface, making the auditing process seamless.

+5. Constraint Management: PHP DB Auditor empowers you to add essential constraints directly to your MySQL database via the CLI.

+6. Detailed Audit Report: Upon completion of the auditing process, the package generates a detailed report.

+7. Identifying Non-Compliance: The audit report provides a comprehensive list of tables and columns that fall short of meeting established MySQL standards and constraints.

+8. Database Integrity: With PHP DB Auditor, you can proactively maintain the integrity of your database and ensure it aligns with the necessary standards.

 ## Installation & Usage